 Send your comments—both formal and informal— to the NZASB using the upload form below.

-We also encourage you to send comments directly to the IPSASB, with a copy to the NZASB.
-Your comments can be made electronically to the IPSASB website (www.ifac.org) using the “Submit a Comment” link.
-First-time users must register with IFAC to submit electronically.
+We also encourage you to send comments directly to the IASB, with a copy to the NZASB.
+Your comments can be made electronically to the IASB website by clicking on the following link https://www.ifrs.org/projects/open-for-comment/.
+First-time users must register with IASB to submit electronically.

 Upload your submission here